EmilDohne/compressed-image/docs/index.rst

 - You're working with high-resolution images or large datasets and want to avoid I/O bottlenecks.
 - You want fast, random access to image chunks without having to decompress the entire image up front.
 - You're building tools, pipelines, or applications that process images frequently but can't afford the memory footprint of uncompressed data.
-- You're using Python or C++ and want seamless, cross-language support without changing your workflow too much.

 If you're hitting memory limits or just want a smarter way to handle images in-memory without sacrificing speed, ``compressed-image`` was built for that.